pyeventsourcing/eventsourcing/README.md

-Please note, the body of a method decorated with the `@event` decorator will be executed each time the associated event is applied to evolve the state of the aggregate, both when the event is triggered and when reconstructing aggregates from stored events.
-For this reason, return statements are ignored, and so your decorated method bodies should not return any values.
-If you do need to return values from your aggregate command methods, use a normal (non-decorated) command method that calls a decorated method, and return the value from the non-decorated method.
-Also, any processing of command arguments that should not be repeated when reconstructing aggregates from stored events should be done in a separate method before the event is triggered.
-For example, if the triggered event will have a new UUID, you will probably want to use a separate command method (or create this value in the expression used when calling the method) and not generate the UUID in the decorated method body, otherwise a new UUID will be created each time the aggregate is reconstructed, rather than being fixed in the stored state of the aggregate.
+Please note, the body of a method decorated with the `@event` decorator will be executed each time the associated event is applied to evolve the state of the aggregate, both just after triggering the event and each time when reconstructing aggregates from stored events.
+For this reason, the body of the decorated method should return the Python value `None`.
+It is normal for command methods to return `None`.
+However, if you do need to return values from your aggregate command methods, then define a command method that is not decorated with the `@event` decorator, and return the value from the non-decorated method after calling the decorated method.

+Please also note, any processing of method arguments that should be done only once, and not repeated when reconstructing aggregates from stored events, should be done in the calling method.
+For example, if the triggered event will have a new UUID, you will either want to use a separate command method, or create this value in the expression used when calling the method, and not generate the UUID in the decorated method body.
+Otherwise, rather than being fixed in the stored state of the aggregate, a new UUID will be created each time the aggregate is reconstructed.
 See the library's
 [domain module documentation](https://eventsourcing.readthedocs.io/)
 for more information.

-After the event has been applied to the aggregate, the event is immediately appended to the aggregate's internal list of pending events, and can be collected using the `collect_events()` method.
+After the event has been applied to the aggregate, the event will be immediately appended to the aggregate's internal list of pending events, and can be collected using the `collect_events()` method.
-Please note, if an exception is raised in the method body, the event will not be appended to the internal list of pending events.
-This behaviour can be used to validate method arguments, but if you wish to catch the exception in an application method and continue using the same aggregate instance be careful to do all the validation before adjusting the state of the aggregate (otherwise retrieve a fresh instance from the repository).

 ```python
 # Collect events.